Adam Duvall Preview, Player Props: Red Sox vs. Royals

 Adam Duvall At The Plate

+- He has hit a long ball in 17 games this season (23.9%), leaving the park in 6.4% of his chances at the plate.

-- Duvall has picked up an RBI in 42.9% of his games this year, with more than one RBI in 15.7% of his games.
-He has also plated three or more runs in six contests.
+- Duvall has had an RBI in 30 games this season (42.3%), including 11 multi-RBI outings (15.5%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.